 - share created tables and charts in blogs and social media, or embed them dynamically in web pages.

-- Balance of Payments updated with latest data from IMF
+- E-Government development index updated with the latest data from UNDESA

-- SDG updated with latest data from WHO
+- SDG indicators updated to include the latest data from ILO, UNSD and WHO